2017 Badminton Asia Junior Championships

 The 2017 Badminton Asia Junior Championships is the 20th edition of the Asia continental junior championships to crown the best U-19 badminton players across Asia.
-This tournament was held in Jakarta, Indonesia, between 22 and 30 July 2017.
+This tournament was held in South Tangerang, Indonesia, between 22 and 30 July 2017.
 There were 23 countries across Asia competing in this tournament.

 Venue

 This tournament was held at Jaya Raya Sports Hall Training Center.

 Medalists

 In the mixed team event, South Korea team clinched the gold medal after upset the host country Indonesia with the score 3–2.
-Japan and Malaysia share the bronze medals after lose in the semi final match.
+Japan and Malaysia share the bronze medals after lose in the semi-final match.
 In the individual event, China won 2 golds in the girls' singles and boys' doubles.
 Malaysia, South Korea, and Indonesia won a gold in boys' singles, girls' doubles and mixed doubles respectively.